EmanAldabaa/Data-Analytics-Suppliers-performance/README.md

 # Project Workflow:

 # 1- Data Collection:
-Extracted Global Shipments data from the operational systems of a freight forwarding company.Original file contained (Global shipments for one of the company's top customer with Rows: 5869 – Columns:49).
+Extracted Global Shipments data from the operational systems of a freight forwarding company.Original file contained (Global shipments data for one of the company's top customer with Rows: 5869 – Columns:49).

 # 2- Data Exploration & Cleaning: